 Diagnostic radiographic or laboratory tests are not necessary during the initial evaluation of patients with probable mechanical neck pain.
 These tests, however, are indicated for patients whose history and physical findings suggest persistent compression of the spinal cord or nerve roots or raise the possibility of neck pain as a component of an underlying systemic disease.

-The history should establish the character, onset, location, radiation, aggravating and alleviating factors, intensity, ...
+The history should establish the character, onset, location, radiation, aggravating and alleviating factors, intensity, and chronologic development of neck ...